Is Ecuador Safe To Visit For Tourists?

 • Bag Slashing

-Happy Gringo offer 24-hour support to all of our customers whenever you need it!
+Happy Gringo offers 24-hour support to all of our customers whenever you need it!
 If you encounter a problem of any kind then just call our emergency number.
-It will be a relief to have an english speaker to help get you back on track.
+It will be a relief to have an English speaker to help get you back on track.

+Is Ecuador safe?
 The short answer is YES, Ecuador is safe, as long as you take proper care.
-Ecuador is as safe as most other developing countries, and cities like Quito to be as safe as most major cities in the world, but with the general proviso that you should always travel with care and common sense, and be streetwise.
-Occasionally things will happen, even when out and about in your home town, so always take care, and put life into perspective in the worst case that you do get caught up in anything.
+Ecuador is as safe as most other developing countries, and cities like Quito are as safe as most major cities in the world, but with the general proviso that you should always travel with care and common sense, and be streetwise.
+Occasionally things will happen, even when out and about in your hometown, so always take care, and put life into perspective in the worst case that you do get caught up in anything.
 We wish safe Ecuador travels to you all, remember to stay alert on the streets, and above all enjoy your Ecuador trip.